(Last updated on January 9th, 2023)

 2. Malware Protection

 Winner: Kaspersky.
-While it’s close, Kaspersky is the overall winner as it provides superior anti-malware security.
+While it’s close, Kaspersky is the overall winner thanks to its outstanding performance in all three independent evaluations.

 3. System Performance

-In the AV-Comparatives’ April 2019 performance test, Kaspersky – once again – fared exceptionally well and got the highest ADVANCED+ award.
-Windows Defender performed poorly in the test and could only get the STANDARD award, which is the lowest award offered by the company.
+In the AV-Comparatives’ April 2021 performance evaluation, Kaspersky once again bagged the highest-possible ADVANCED+ award.
+Windows Defender performed poorly in the test and could only get the STANDARD award.

-The user interface of a security product should be intuitive and easy-to-use for everyone, including people who aren’t computer experts.
+The user interface of an antivirus program should be intuitive and straightforward, even for new users.

-Let’s compare the interface of both software to see which one offers a better user experience.
+Let’s compare the interface of both security products to see which one fares better in this category.

 Windows Defender’s interface takes a bit to get access to, right off the bat.
 You have to go through several different clicks just to get to the software’s settings and options.